Dževad Prekazi: International career

 Prekazi represented Yugoslavia at the 1976 UEFA European Under-18 Championship.
 He was also capped for Yugoslavia at under-21 level.

 Post-playing career

 After hanging up his boots, Prekazi served as manager of Železnik on two occasions.
 He also worked in the youth setups at Sinđelić Beograd, OFK Beograd, and Partizan.

 Personal life

-Born to Kosovo Albanian parents, Prekazi identifies himself as Yugoslav.
+Born to Kosovo Albanian parents, Prekazi identifies as Yugoslav.
 He also holds Turkish citizenship.
 His older brother, Ljuan, also played for Partizan.
-Prekazi had a Muslim upbringing and considers himself a "liberal Muslim".